 The Honest Take

-We don't build Squarespace sites.
-We build custom Next.js sites for businesses where the website is a competitive advantage.
+We don't build Squarespace sites at Vizantir.
+We build custom Next.js sites for businesses where the website is a competitive advantage, not a commodity.

-But we'd rather you use Squarespace and succeed than overspend on custom development you don't need yet.
+But we'd rather see you use Squarespace and succeed than overspend on custom development you don't need yet.
 If you're early-stage, capital-constrained, or your website just needs to exist rather than perform — start with Squarespace.
+It's genuinely good at that job.

-When your business grows to the point where your website is holding you back, that's when we should talk.
+When your business grows to the point where your website is actively holding you back, book a strategy call.
+That's when custom development earns its cost.